U.S. senator presses Amazon, Google on Matter smart-home effort - News Break

 U.S. senator presses Amazon, Google on Matter smart-home effort

-(Reuters) - Amazon.com Inc and Alphabet Inc’s Google need to offer more details about how their smart-home devices and virtual assistants will support competition and user privacy, U.S. Senator Amy Klobuchar wrote to the companies on Tuesday.
+June 23 (Reuters) - Amazon.com Inc (AMZN.O) and Alphabet Inc's (GOOGL.O) Google need to offer more details about how their smart-home devices and virtual assistants will support competition and user privacy, U.S. Senator Amy Klobuchar wrote to the companies on Tuesday.

 In a letter, the chair of the Senate Judiciary Committee's antitrust subcommittee said testimony last week by attorneys from the companies left her with concerns about their dominance of the fast-growing field.